CSS Flexbox Generator – Flexbox Layout Tool

 flex-wrap

 By default, flex items try to fit on a single line.
 The flex-wrap property changes this behavior. nowrap keeps all items on one line, potentially shrinking them if the container is too narrow. wrap allows items to flow onto new lines when they exceed the container width. wrap-reverse does the same but wraps in the opposite direction.
 Wrapping is essential for responsive card grids and tag clouds where the number of items is unpredictable.
+When designing individual cards for wrapped layouts, our card generator can help you create polished item designs.

 align-content